crypticsaiyan/DigitRush/README.md

 **Mobile Layout** (single-column, optimized order for touch):
 1. **Your Score** - Large display with celebration animation if new high score achieved
 2. **Share Score** - Native mobile share API button or clipboard fallback for challenging friends
-3. **Play Again** - Prominent animated green button with heartbeat effect for immediate replay
+3. **Play Again** - Prominent animated green button with heartbeat effect for another 60-second challenge
 4. **Leaderboard** - Button showing your current rank among all players with trophy icon
 5. **High Score** - Your personal best with gold medal icon for motivation
 6. **Performance Metrics** - Accuracy percentage and problems-per-minute calculations